marciof/Eon/specification/Specification.md

 ## `defer` ##

 Creates a snapshot of the current control flow (also known as a continuation), or of an expression thereby preventing it from being evaluated.
 The latter form is the named counterpart of the *Defer* grammar.

+If more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

+If the `escape` argument isn't a symbol, it returns the result of `(debug 'type-mismatch)`.

 ```
 (defer) : Function